SolidWorx/Toggler/README.md

 Toggler comes with many storage adapters to store the configuration.
 The most basic is the `ArrayStorage` class, which takes an array of features.

 The `StorageFactory` class acts as a factory to create the config.
 You can pass it any value, and it will determine which storage adapter to use.
-To get an instance of the config, you can either create a new instance of the `StorageFactory` class, or use the static `factory` method
+To get an instance of the config, you can  use the static `factory` method

 ```php
 <?php